emca-it/EnergyMonitor/01-00-00-About/00-00-01-Overview.md

 ### Alerts

-Energy Monitor generates an alert whenever a service or host changes its state.
+Energy Monitor generates an **alert** whenever a service or host changes its state.
 This includes scenarios like an unreachable host coming back online or a service that was functioning correctly starting to show a warning.
 By default, the check interval is set to five minutes.

 ### Monitoring States

-When Energy Monitor detects a problem, it initially classifies it as a **soft problem**.
+When Energy Monitor detects a problem, it initially classifies it as a **soft state**.
 If the number of checks reaches the configured threshold (`max_check_attempts`), the problem is reclassified as **hard**, triggering a notification.
 Notifications are not sent for soft problems.

 ### On-demand Checks